cavalab/ellyn/docs/README.md

 from ellyn import ellyn
 ```

 ellyn uses the same nomenclature as [sklearn](http://scikit-learn.org/) supervised learning modules.
+By default, ellyn does **regression**.
 You can initialize a few learner in python as:

 ```python
 learner = ellyn()